First Restoration: Policy of the First Restoration

 Baron Louis was, through his budget policy, the key figure of the First Restoration.

-Around the King, the Court was organized on the Ancien Régime model with a Maison du Roi and military household.
-The government had no head; Talleyrand could have held it but was occupied representing France at the Congress of Vienna.
+Around the King, the Court was organized on the model of the Ancien Régime with the establishment of a Maison du Roi and a Maison militaire.
+The government lacked a clear head; a role that could have been filled by Talleyrand, but he was preoccupied with representing France at the Congress of Vienna.
 Ministers sat in a Conseil d'en haut competing with a Privy Council, Ancien Régime copies.
-Divided, government members habitually dealt separately and directly with the monarch.
-British and Russian ambassadors, Wellington and Pozzo di Borgo, attentively monitored government acts and involved in major debates.
+Divided, government members consequently developed the habit of dealing separately and directly with the monarch.
+Furthermore, the British and Russian ambassadors, Wellington and Pozzo di Borgo, maintained close scrutiny over the government's actions and involved themselves in major political debates.